lukehoang1905/Github-issue-QuadAi/README.md

 2. How did you share state between components?
 What are the pros and cons?
 Why did you chose this approach?

-   I used both props and redux to manage my state.
+   I used both component state and pass from HomePage to SingleIssue by props as well as Redux to manage my state.
-   With state like **currentpage** and **setcurrentpage** I will sent as props to every single issue items
-   For state like **selection** I would useSelector from redux to pick out the current state of the selection rather than have to send as props to newsfeed page and also avoid sending to PublicNavbar
-   I am also using redux to store article retrieved from api call that I have not using much.
-However, as if the app need to be improve on performance, I would be able to store data to state everytime user load newpage.
-Then rerender from redux store when Pagination happens (especially, go to previous page) to prevent waste api call to the sever for previous loaded issues

 3. Did you use React hooks?
 Why or why not?

    Yes, I used React hooks.
-   Because Im coding this app in functional component style⋅⋅
+   Because Im coding this app in functional component style which help make the code shorter

-4. How did you prevent wasted renders? asad asad
+4. How did you prevent wasted renders?

+   asad
+   asad

 5. How did you handle side-effects (e.g. data fetching)?
 What are the pros and cons?
 Why did you chose this approach?

+sadsadd
+asdsad

 ### Production Link